Hamid701/GHI-Transformer-forecasting/README.md

 ## Acknowledgments

-The Transformer architecture is based on the paper "Attention is All You Need".

-The dataset is provided by the Copernicus Atmosphere Monitoring Service (CAMS).
+This project builds on the groundbreaking work of Vaswani et al. in their paper **"Attention is All You Need"** .
+Special thanks to the **Copernicus Atmosphere Monitoring Service (CAMS)** for providing the dataset.

 ## License

 This project is licensed under the MIT License.
 See [LICENSE](LICENSE) for details.

+## Contact
+For questions or collaborations, feel free to reach out:

+Email: ettayyebi.hamid@gmail.com
+LinkedIn: linkedin.com/in/ett-hamid